Are your click-through rates (CTR) what they should be?

 - A/B to test to find which content is most effective

-In this case, a good click-through rate will depend yet again on which channel you use.
+In this case, what is a good click-through rate will depend yet again on which social media channel you use.

 Twitter sees the highest overall CTRs, with an average of 2%.
 LinkedIn is on the opposite end of the spectrum with just a .06% average CTR.